 I. Lists and registers of experts

-Experts have to apply and to pass an exam in order to be listed on the register.
+Experts have to make an application and pass an examination in order to be included in the list of court experts.

 Applicants who wish to be appointed by courts must prove professional experience in their area of expertise.
-Moreover, the expert must have substantial knowledge of the most important principles of Austrian procedural law, know how to write an expert’s opinion and must furnish proof of either five years of professional work during the period immediately preceding registration if they have a master’s degree, or 10 years professional experience in their area of expertise without a master’s degree.
-Moreover, they must have full legal capability and be trustworthy.
-To be trustworthy, experts must be beyond reproach in their overall conduct so that their impartiality and the quality of their work is granted.
+Experts must have substantial knowledge of the most important principles of Austrian procedural law, know how to write an expert opinion and must furnish proof of 10 or 5 years of professional work during the period immediately preceding their entry in the list (if they have a relevant university degree or have completed a course of study at a higher-level vocational school) in the specialist field in question.
+In addition, they must have full legal capability and be trustworthy.
+To be trustworthy, experts must be beyond reproach in their overall conduct, as a guarantee of their impartiality and the quality of their work.

-The application for registration in the register of “sworn and certified” experts (in the wording of the EEEI acknowledged expert) must be submitted to the president of the Regional court of First Instance in the district of the applicant’s regular residence or place of professional activity.
+The application for inclusion in the register of ‘sworn and certified’ experts (as a ‘recognised expert’, in the wording of the European Expertise and Experts Institute (EEEI)) must be submitted to the president of the regional court in the district where the applicant habitually resides or conducts their professional activity.

-In the course of the registration proceedings, the president responsible for the registration will charge a commission with preparing an expert opinion on whether the registration requirements have been fulfilled.
+In the course of the registration procedure, the president responsible for the registration will charge a commission with preparing an expert opinion on whether the registration requirements have been fulfilled.

 Experts must swear an oath before being registered.

-There is a code of ethics published by the Austrian Association of Sworn and Certified experts.
+There is a code of ethics (Ethikkodex – link here) published by the Austrian Association of Sworn and Certified Experts.

 III.
 Remuneration of experts